homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 staring straight ahead of him.

-"Without a word I handed him the envelope, and returned to her and re- ported.
+"Without a word I handed him the envelope, and returned to her and reported.
 She expressed gratitude with a smile that was more heartrending than tears.

-"My instinct, or sense of decency, or- dered me not to pry.
+"My instinct, or sense of decency, ordered me not to pry.
 I took my book to the club car and tried vainly to read, for my brain was consumed with curiosity and anxiety as to what was going on between those two torn souls.

-"When at length I turned in, at Pitts- burgh, the berth opposite mine was dark and its curtains drawn.
+"When at length I turned in, at Pittsburgh, the berth opposite mine was dark and its curtains drawn.

 "I rose in the morning as we were